-Mastercard also has the Priceless Surprises Sweepstakes.
-In the past, sweepstakes winners have received fully-paid trips to Hawaii, Las Vegas, New York, and other vacation spots, as well as Mastercard prepaid cards.
+Priceless Surprises Sweepstakes: In the past, sweepstakes winners have received fully-paid trips to Hawaii, Las Vegas, New York, and other vacation spots, as well as Mastercard prepaid cards.
 The only requirement is that you must have a Mastercard credit card.
 Just keep an eye out for regular updates and instructions on how to enroll on the program's website.

-If you don't have a Mastercard yet, the best Mastercard credit card deals are the Capital One Savor Cash Rewards Credit Card and the Citi Double Cash Card.
-The Capital One Savor card is an excellent rewards card that earns 1% - 4% cash back and has a sign-up bonus of $300 once you spend $3,000 in the first 3 months.
-The Citi Double Cash card gives unlimited cash back (1% back when you buy, 1% back when you pay Citi), with a $0 annual fee.
+If you don't have a Mastercard yet, some of the best Mastercard credit card deals are the Capital One Savor Cash Rewards Credit Card and the Citi Double Cash Card.
+The Capital One Savor is an excellent rewards card that earns 1 - 5% cash back and has a sign-up bonus of $300 once you spend $3,000 in the first 3 months.
+The Citi Double Cash Card gives unlimited 2% cash back cash back (1% back when you make a purchase, 1% back when you pay it off), with a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.